Visit the student portal for resources and discussion starters for you and your child.

 - Should kids have computers in their bedrooms

-- Ten Cybersafety tips every parent should know.
+- Ten online safety tips every parent should know.

 Using Technology the Department of Education and Communities, New South Wales Schools A-Z website helps parents to understand what the latest technologies can do and how they're being used.
 Learn more about what your children may be doing online and pick up some top tips to help keep them safe.

-Cybersafety Resources by the Department of Broadband, Communications and the Digital Economy provides links to a number of websites about cybersafety.
+Cybersafety Resources by the Australian Government Department of Communications provides links to a number of websites about online safety.

 TXTing/SEXTing is a fact sheet available from The Line website managed by the Australian Government Department of Families, Housing, Community Services and Indigenous Affairs.
 This fact sheet addresses safe talking and texting for teenagers.